 The first step in spiritually integrating moral stress is to identify moments in the day when one experiences peacefulness, beauty, calm, and love for others and oneself.
 What makes such moments good?
 Can these moments become a practice of self-care and a spiritual practice of connecting with goodness and beauty in oneself and others?
-These kinds of questions prompt people to identify what compassion feels like for them, and what contributes to such feelings.
+These kinds of questions prompt people to identify what compassion feels like for them and what contributes to such feelings.
 By not explicitly using spiritual or religious language, spiritual caregivers cast a wider net that pulls in sometimes idiosyncratic ways of connecting with goodness, perhaps unique to people's stories.
 For example, moments of goodness may include pausing to watch a sunrise or sunset, singing in a choir, snuggling with a pet, gardening, having a meaningful conversation, or listening to music.
 Exploring what makes such moments good can provide an entrée into another's existential world.

-After identifying and exploring some of these ways of experiencing goodness people might consider how to incorporate such moments intentionally into their daily routine, especially during times of the day when they are likely to be stressed.
+After identifying and exploring some of these ways of experiencing goodness, people might consider how to incorporate such moments intentionally into their daily routine, especially during times of the day when they are likely to be stressed.
 Given how insidious moral stress can be, people may need to learn how to identify the physical signs of moral stress, such as tense shoulders and facial muscles, headaches, or more general aches and pains.
-They might try momentarily checking for moral stress four or five times a day, and then using a micro spiritual practice like deep breathing or focusing on natural beauty to release physiological stress and replace it with compassion.
+They might try momentarily checking for moral stress four or five times a day and then using a micro spiritual practice like deep breathing or focusing on natural beauty to release physiological stress and replace it with compassion.

-Theological Reflexivity Cocreates Intentional Theologies
+Theological Reflexivity Co-Creates Intentional Theologies

 This routine of noticing stress and releasing it through spiritual practices helps people become aware of life-limiting lived theologies functioning outside of their awareness that are physiologically experienced through moral stress reactions.
-Moral emotions like shame, disgust, and fear of causing harm give rise to moral intuitions which in turn shape one's moral practices (J. Graham & Haidt, 2010; J. Graham et al., 2011; Haidt, 2003, 2008a, 2013).
-Moral intuitions are defined as without any conscious awareness of having gone through steps of search, weighing evidence, or inferring a conclusion.
-(Haidt & Bjorklund, 2008, p.
+Moral emotions like shame, disgust, and fear of causing harm give rise to moral intuitions that in turn shape one's moral practices (J. Graham and Haidt 2010; J. Graham et al. 2011; Haidt 2003, 2008, 2013).
+Moral intuitions are defined as the sudden appearance in consciousness, or at the fringe of consciousness, of an evaluative feeling (like-dislike, good-bad) about the character or actions of a person, without any conscious awareness of having gone through steps of search, weighing evidence, or inferring a conclusion.
+(Haidt and Bjorklund 2008, p.
 188)